ansible-collections/community.mongodb/roles/mongodb_auth/README.md

 to provide the default auth details for `community.mongodb.mongodb_user` (these defaults are ignored when adding the initial admin user with the localhost exception).

+By default this role checks and creates a file at `/root/mongodb_admin.success` to provide idempotent creation of the first admin user.

-If running this on a MongoDB server that already has an admin user (ie when using this role to audit an alternate install method), you must touch `/root/mongodb_admin.success` or you will get an error when this role tries to add the admin user again.
+- If running this on a MongoDB server that already has an admin user (ie when using this role to audit an alternate install method), you must touch the file or you will get an error when this role tries to add the admin user again.
+- When setting up a fresh MongoDB installation on a system previously configured with this role, remember to delete this file.

 Role Variables
 --------------